NetMQ/FsNetMQ/README.md

 ### Poller

-Poller is using IObservable, so when ever you add a socket to the poller you get an observable which you can subscribe to notify of new messages.
+Poller is using IObservable, so when ever you add a socket to the poller you get an observable which you can subscribe to be notified of new messages.

 ```fsharp
 use poller = Poller.create ()